 One important thing to keep in mind moving forward is that there isn’t a perfect definition of an organ.
 Organs are essentially groups of millions upon millions of cells that work together to carry out a specific function.
 As such, exactly what counts as an organ can change depending on who you talk to.
 The organs outlined below are agreed upon by most people as being their own distinct organs.

 The brain is located inside the skull and it serves as the control center for the entire body.
-The brain is responsible for all our motions and actions, as well as thought, sensation, speech, emotion, and memory.
+The brain is responsible for all our emotions and actions, as well as thought, sensation, speech, emotion, and memory.
 The brain is the center of the entire nervous system and it receives feedback from the other organs by various nerves that run throughout the entire body.
 The other organs of the body can basically just be thought of as support systems for the brain.

 The human lungs are a pair of organs which are found on both sides of the chest.
 The spongy tissue of the lungs fills with inhaled air thanks to a system of branches referred to as bronchi.
 The bronchi then divide further into smaller branches known as bronchioles.
-At the end of these bronchioles are sacs that hold the air called alveoli.
+At the end of these bronchioles are sacs that hold the air called, alveoli.
 The air held by the alveoli is absorbed into the bloodstream where it goes to other cells in the body.
 Carbon dioxide is pulled out of deoxygenated blood and exhaled by the alveoli.

 The liver is a fairly large organ which is found on the right side of the stomach.
 There are two halves to the liver, left and right lobes.
 Right under the liver are the gallbladder and the pancreas.
 The liver operates alongside the pancreas and gallbladder to absorb, digest, and process consumed food.
 The primary function of the liver is to filter the blood that arrives via the digestive tract and filter it before it goes to other parts of the body.
 The liver also handles the detoxification of harmful chemicals, the production of protein for blood clotting, and the secretion of bile.